-has taken root and that is what defines most visitors' experiences.
-In the towns of Philo and Boonville, you'll find B&Bs with classic Victorian style as well as small eateries.
+that is what defines most visitors' experiences.
+In the towns of Philo and Boonville, you'll find eclectic bed-and-breakfasts and small eateries.